 Market and Model

-The two mainstream A110 variants on offer are the 'Pure', which has a more driver-centred minimalistic approach, and the 'Legende', which is more luxurious.
-The 'Pure' variant costs around £47,000, while the 'Legende' is around £51,000.
+Pricing starts at just under £50,000 for the standard 252hp model: you'll need just under £60,000 for the two 300hp variants, the plusher 'GT' or the more focused 'S'.
 Finding a car to try might be a challenge: there are only a handful of Alpine dealers in the UK - all large Renault dealer group outlets.
-Both A110 models get a driving mode selector with three options: Normal, Sport and Race.
-In terms of specific spec, the 'Pure' variant has light weight Sabelt monocoque leather seats, 17-inch light-alloy wheels, air-conditioning, a satellite navigation system, the 'mySPIN' Alpine smartphone mirroring system and front and rear LED lighting.
+All A110 models get a driving mode selector with three options: Normal, Sport and Race.
+In terms of specific spec, the base variant has adjustable sports seats trimmed in microfibre and leather, plus 17-inch light-alloy wheels, air-conditioning, an Alpine multi media system and front and rear LED lighting.

 Cost of Ownership

 So to the figures.
-Alpine quote a combined consumption figure of 46mpg and a CO2 emissions reading of 141g/km.
+Alpine quote a combined consumption figure of up to 33.6mpg on the combined cycle for all three variants and a CO2 emissions reading of up to 152g/km.
 A rival Porsche 718 Cayman 2.0 manages 38.2mpg and 168g/km.
-Helping the Renault-derived product is the fact that it weighs from just 1,098kg.
+Helping the Renault-derived product is the fact that it weighs from under 1,150kg.
 Of course, if you drive this A110 in a typical manner, you'll get nowhere near the quoted figures.
 As with most models in the class, you'd struggle to achieve 30mpg on a regular basis, which would mean a real-world range of around 280 miles between fills of the 45-litre fuel tank.

 Depreciation of course will be a key consideration with an unknown brand.
 Rarity should help here though - and that classic Alpine heritage.
 Industry experts reckon that after three years of ownership, this A110 should still be worth around 55% of what you originally paid for it.
 That gets within 5% of what you'd get back from a rival Porsche 718 Cayman, which isn't a bad showing.
 All A110 variants have a 3-year/60,000 mile manufacturer's warranty, which can be extended to four or five years.
 Maintenance packages are also available.